yunshansimon/AjaxFileUpload/README.md

 #AjaxFileUpload
 ## Introduction
-Rewrite the most famouse ajax uplad api: jQuery.AjaxFileUpload in pure javascript.
-You can use this api as a function and without need jquery.js any more.
+Rewrite the most famouse ajax uplad api: jQuery.AjaxFileUpload in [vanilla-js](http://vanilla-js.com)(pure js).
+You can use this api as a function and without need jQuery.js any more.

 ## Main File
 ajax_file_upload.js